theislab/mouse_cross-condition_pancreatic_islet_atlas/reference_mapping/README.md

 #### Data and code

-We provide the scArches atlas model in data/scArches and the reference and query datasets needed to run the example mapping in data/scArches and data/mapref_scArches*, respectively.
+We provide the scArches atlas model in data/scArches and the reference and query datasets needed to run the example mapping in data/scRNA.
+An example output of our reference mapping vignette is in directory data/mapref_*.

 The reference mapping code example is provided in code/reference_mapping.ipynb.
 <br/><br/>